 Today there are tons of different varieties of Ramen noodles you can get.
 The most common are the dried ramen noodle packets, which you can find at most grocery stores.
 Some specialty stores will also carry gluten-free ramen noodle packs or fresh ramen noodles.
 All types will work well in this dish!

 Why you’ll love these Ramen Noodles

-- You’ll love that you can use ramen noodles in a different way other than just cooking them up in some soup!
+- A different way to use Ramen noodles.
+You’ll love that you can use ramen noodles in a different way other than just cooking them up in some soup!

-- This recipe is quick and easy to make, so it’s perfect for those busy weeknights when you don’t have a lot of time to make dinner.
+- Ready in 15 minutes.
+This recipe is quick and easy to make, so it’s perfect for those busy weeknights when you don’t have a lot of time to make dinner.

-- This stir fry can be modified in any way you like!
+- Easy to customize.
+This stir fry can be modified in any way you like!
 You can add your favourite toppings like fried onions, cilantro or crushed peanuts, or add in some other veggies or even some tofu!